pkmn/engine/docs/TESTING.md

 cases which would require large amounts of coding or additional state to implement the same faulty behavior where these effects break down.

+### Speed Ties

+Given that it is infeasible for the pkmn engine to implement Pokémon Showdown's incorrect speed tie mechanics, both the [integration](#integration) tests and [benchmark](#benchmark) are designed to work around speed ties in order to still obtain useful results.
+For integration testing we can simply compare Pokémon Showdown and the pkmn engine in lockstep up until a speed tie is detected, but for benchmarking we need a more sophisticated approach:

+1. ~~Generate scenarios which can never cause a speed tie.~~ This is ultimately too limiting, as without banning everything that can modify speed within a battle (paralysis inducing moves, speed boosting moves, Transform) there is no good way to ensure speed ties will not occur.
+Furthermore, in Pokémon Showdown, both players simply happening to switch at the same time is sufficient to cause a speed tie advance.
+2. ~~Don't worry about the benchmarks playing out a different sequence of battles.~~ In order for the comparison to be fair we need to be testing the exact same thing across the various implementations (see below).
+3. Run battles on Pokémon Showdown and determine if a speed tie occured at any point, if not, save the seeds and run those battle on the engine.

+Option 3 is the only viable approach, though isn't without issues (tracking all of the seeds results in some memory overhead which cant impact the benchmarking results).
+In order to implement the Pokémon Showdown side, `BattleQueue.insertChoice` and `PRNG.shuffle` (both which potentially advance the RNG when speed ties are encountered) must be overwritten to `throw` and logic needs to be added to keep track of which seeds are safe.

 ## Benchmark

 Benchmarking the pkmn engine vs. Pokémon Showdown is slightly more complicated than simply using a